CoryFail/keyStream/README.md

 You are currently using version v1.0.1 of keyStream

-- Increased requesttimeout time to 300 seconds.
+- Increased requestTimeout time to 300 seconds
+- Add FLV to supported video files
+- Only three images showing on home page
+- Default image for library not showing
+- Add error handling to upload_files.cfm
+- Make upload_files.cfm a function
+- Limit quick upload size
+- Decrease description text in library
+- Increase timeout
+- Navigation Highlight enhancement

 Copyright / License
 =========